catalystdao/catalyst/evm/README.md

 ## CatalystIBCInterface.sol

-An intermediate contract designed to interface Catalyst swap vaults with an IBC compliant messaging router.
+An intermediate contract designed to interface Catalyst vaults with an IBC compliant messaging router.
 It wraps and unwraps the swaps calls to and from byte arrays so that they can be seamlessly sent and received by the router.

 Catalyst v1 implements 2 type of swaps, *Asset Swaps* and *Liquidity Swaps*.
 The byte array specification for these can be found in `/contracts/CatalystIBCPayload.sol`.